 #1: Crowds are down

 Anyone who has tried to get a table at popular Bud & Alley’s in Seaside over Fourth of July knows that the volume of visitors can be overwhelming.
 Granted, not all restaurants stay open in the winter (so call or look online first), but it’s the time to more easily get a table.
-“The dead of winter mid-week is about the only time to get a table at The Red Bar without waiting,” says Nesmith.
+“The dead of winter mid-week is about the only time to get a table at The Red Bar without waiting,” Lynn Nesmith offers.
 And while January and February and even early March are quiet times, her tip is to visit between Thanksgiving and Christmas.
-“That month is the slowest time of the year,” she says.
+“That month is the slowest time of the year,” she adds.

 #2: Prices are lower